Summary: Less than 200 years ago, teaching began that the Bema Judgment Seat and the Great White Throne Judgment are two separate events.

 The Born-Again Christian is God's "workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them" (Ephesians 2:10 ESV).
 They are "God's fellow workers (laborers)" who are empowered by the grace of God and have nothing they could ever do on their own (1 Corinthians 3:9 ESV, 15:10; 2 Corinthians 4:7).

 "No one can come to me unless the Father who sent me draws him.
 And I will raise him up on the last day."
-(John 6:44 ESV )
+(John 6:44 ESV)

-Not one human being can take any credit for their salvation because "All have turned aside; together they have become worthless; no one does good, not even one" (Romans 3:12 ESV).
+No human being can take any credit for their salvation because "All have turned aside; together they have become worthless; no one does good, not even one" (Romans 3:12 ESV).
 They could never do it on their own.

 The motivation for good works by the Born-Again Christian should not be based on the fear of losing 'rewards.'
-Rather, the motivation for good works is the conclusive evidence they are justified before God (Hebrews 10:23).
-They do not lay up “treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal” because they gave their heart to Jesus, who is their treasure and reward (Matthew 6:19-21 ESV; see also 2 Corinthians 4:6-7)
+Instead, the motivation for good works is the conclusive evidence they are justified before God (Hebrews 10:23).
+They do not lay up "treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal" because they gave their heart to Jesus, who is their treasure and reward (Matthew 6:19-21 ESV; see also 2 Corinthians 4:6-7)

 The objective of the Christian life is not to receive some works-based meritorious reward or payment because they are a 'better' and 'harder' working Christian than another.
 That is Karma-based, not grace-based Christianity.
 The goal and prize of the Christian life is to have Jesus Christ and be content with the riches found in Him.